StockSharp/AlgoTrading/Designer/Gallery/Schemas/Parabolic_SAR_RSI/README.md

 - The candle block feeds Parabolic SAR, the Relative Strength Index and a converter that reads the closing price of the candle.
 - Two comparisons place the close against the SAR line, two more test the index against its constants, and three compare the position with zero.
 - Every logical AND gathers one price condition, one filter condition and one position condition before it triggers a position modify block; the closing blocks use the close-position mode and need no volume.
-- The 130-bar pause the C# strategy keeps after each trade has no counterpart block in the Designer, so this diagram re-enters sooner and trades more often than the original.

 ## Usage